 Develop a “heat map” of BC members distribution around the world.

-Develop and distribute mini brief – FAQ on the BC.
+Develop and distribute mini brief – FAQ on the BC – project for 2018 as time permits.

 Examine how to further advance benefit of Fellowship and NextGen programs to the BC: